 It is made from made from brown rice.
 This is cooked with sprouted barley to break down the long carbohydrate chains into sugars.
 This liquid is then boiled down to the required consistency.

 Brown rice syrup is a natural product, and is not refined in any way.
-However it is usually filtered at the end of the process which probably removes fiber and other valuable nutrients contained in the grain.
+However it is usually filtered at the end of the process which probably removes fibre and other valuable nutrients contained in the grain.
 It goes without saying that brown rice is better for your health than the syrup.
-In addition artificial enzymes are sometimes used in certain products sold on the market, in which case it cannot really be considered natural.
+In addition, artificial enzymes are sometimes used in certain products sold on the market, in which case it cannot really be considered natural.
 Very good idea to check the label carefully.
 Try to source from a reputable supplier that guarantees a natural or organic product.